abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Types
 ---

 Types contain values, so they are like sets in this respect (although this is not true for all formulations of type theory).
 In fact, every type can be seen as a set of its values.
 However, unlike sets, which can contain other sets, *a type cannot contain other types*.
-And so, *not every set is a type* (although the reverse is true.)
+And so, *not every set is a type* (although the reverse is true).
 The proper way to think about type is as a collection of values that *share some common characteristics*.

 Values
 ---